Invest in India FDI and Profit Repatriation – IT Sector

 Commonly, Indian companies pay a royalty to either a holding company or the foreign owner company for technological collaboration.
 The payment is made for the right to use manufacturing processes, technical expertise, design, drawings, trademarks, and brand names.

-If the Indian company uses a technology or process or brand name that is patented or trademarked by the parent foreign company, then the Indian company is liable to pay royalties to the foreign company for using the foreign company’s intellectual property.
+If an Indian subsidiary of a foreign company uses a technology, process, or brand name patented or trademarked by the foreign parent company, the Indian subsidiary is liable to pay royalties to the foreign company for using its intellectual property.

-Royalty payments to a foreign company usually attracts withholding of taxes at 10-15% Under the Income Tax Act, plus any applicable surcharge and education cess.
+Royalty payments to a foreign company usually attract withholding of taxes at 10-15% Under the Income Tax Act, plus any applicable surcharge and education cess.
 The tax is calculated on a gross basis on the total royalty payments.
-Taxability of royalty may also differ based on DTAA with recipient country.
+The taxability of royalty may also differ based on DTAA with the recipient country.

-Such payments are deductible expense for the Indian company under section 37 as it a business expense, hence reduces the tax outflow for the Indian Company.
-The Foreign parent company can claim credit of the withholding of taxes paid in India, while filing Income Tax returns in respective country.
-However, if the Indian Company is a captive unit of the parent company then this mode of payment can be counter intuitive as every cost has to be billed back to the parent company as per Transfer pricing guidelines.
+Such payments are deductible expenses for the Indian company under section 37 as it is a business expenses, reducing the tax outflow for the Indian Company.
+The Foreign parent company can claim credit for withholding taxes paid in India while filing Income Tax returns in the respective country.
+However, suppose the Indian Company is a captive unit of the parent company.
+In that case, this mode of payment can be counterintuitive as every cost has to be billed back to the parent company as per Transfer pricing guidelines.

-Under FEMA, royalty payments are categorized as current account transactions and are permitted under the automatic route without any limits.
+Under FEMA, royalty payments are categorised as current account transactions and are permitted under the automatic route without any limits.

 Interest on Loan

-RBI allows Investment in Indian Companies through Equity (FDI) as well as Debt.
-Debt as per FEMA is termed as External Commercial Borrowings (ECB).
+RBI allows Investment in Indian Companies through Equity (FDI) and Debt.
+Debt, as per FEMA, is termed External Commercial Borrowings (ECB).

-ECB even though is not as simple as FDI compliances (read ECB guidelines), it is an effective way of raising finance for capital intensive businesses.
+Even though ECB is not as simple as FDI compliances (read ECB guidelines), it is an effective way of raising finance for capital-intensive businesses.
 The Compliances include initial reporting of ECB and monthly ECB returns to be filed with RBI.
 It is important to note that ECB is allowed only for investment in Machinery and Capital assets and not for working capital purposes like salaries.

-• the capital invested is not locked like FDI forever and it can be repaid by the Indian Company along
+• the capital invested is not locked like FDI forever, and the Indian Company can repay it along

-• Interest on ECB can be paid by Indian company which is tax deductible
+• Interest on ECB can be paid by the Indian company, which is tax-deductible

-Another option if you find ECB route as complicated would be to issue convertible debentures, which are considered as FDI under the FEMA however can carry interest on the same which is payable by the Indian Company.
+Another option if you find the ECB route as complicated would be to issue convertible debentures, which are considered as FDI under the FEMA; however, they can carry interest on the same, payable by the Indian Company.

-Under FEMA, Loan Repayment and Interest is allowed under automatic route only monthly reporting is required
+Under FEMA, Loan Repayment and Interest are allowed under automatic route.
+Only monthly reporting is required.

 Management Fees

-The parent company can charge management fees for the Indian Company for deputing management staff like Group CFO will take care of finances of all subsidiaries, similarly HR policies may be framed at the group level, headed by Group HR and similarly certain other management fees like the training and ERP deployment consulting as well as marketing strategic services might be provided as group level which is benefiting the Indian Company business.
-The Indian Company can pay for such service fees.
+In the case of a foreign subsidiary of an Indian company, the parent company may charge management fees for deputing management staff, such as the Group CFO, who will oversee the finances of all subsidiaries.
+Similarly, HR policies may be framed at the group level, headed by Group HR.
+Along with CFO outsourced services, other management fees like training, ERP deployment consulting, and marketing strategy services can also be provided at the group level, benefitting the Indian Company business.
+They can pay for such service fees.

-Payments for services, such as management and consultancy fees or IT services by Indian company may or may not attract withholding of taxes, depending on the nature of payments and definitions as per DTAA.
-Withholding of taxes may range from 0% to 10% plus surcharge, cess.
+Payments for services, such as management and consultancy fees or IT services by Indian companies, may or may not attract withholding of taxes, depending on the nature of payments and definitions as per DTAA.
+Withholding of taxes may range from 0% to 10% plus surcharge and cess.
 Such payments are deductible expenses for the Indian Company as per Income Tax.
-Captive centers will attract provisions similar to Royalties.
+Captive centres will attract provisions similar to Royalties.

 Meanwhile, under FEMA, payments for services qualify as current account transactions.
 Service fees up to US$1,000,000 per project (US$10,000,000 per infrastructure project) can be remitted under the automatic route.
 However, any remittance exceeding this amount requires RBI approval.